edelweiss611428/dissimilarities/README.md

 The current version includes the following features:

 - Dist2Mat: Converting a "dist" object to a numeric matrix.
-- subDist2Dist: Subsetting a "dist" object to a  "dist" object.
+- subDist2Dist: Subsetting a "dist" object to a  "dist" object without explicit conversion to a numeric matrix.
-- subDist2Mat: Subsetting a "dist" object to a numeric "matrix".
+- subDist2Mat: Subsetting a "dist" object to a numeric "matrix" without explicit conversion to a numeric matrix.
 - subCols: Subsetting a "dist" object to a numeric "matrix" based on some column (equivalently, row) indices.
 - fastDist: Computing a "dist" object given a numeric matrix.
 - fastDistAB: Computing a numeric "matrix" storing pairwise distances between rows in two matrices.